areebahmed401/Engineering-Toolkit/README.md

 ## Features

 1. Pipe sizing and insulation sizing
-   a.
-Based on data from Crane TP-410
+    - Based on data from Crane TP-410
-   b.
-Based on data from ASHRAE Handbook of HVAC Systems and Equipment
+    - Based on data from ASHRAE Handbook of HVAC Systems and Equipment
-   c.
-Based on darcy weisbach equation
+    - Based on Darcy-Weisbach equation
-   d.
-Insulation sizing based on conduction and convection losses
+    - Insulation sizing based on conduction (heat transfer through materials) and convection losses (heat transfer to surrounding air)
+    - Optmization  of insulation based on diminishing returns on heat loss
 2. Temperature-Entropy plotting of various fluids
-   a.
-Refrigerants
+    - Refrigerants
-   b.
-Water/Steam
+    - Water/Steam
-   c.
-Plots a process on the T-S diagram (isenthalpic, isentropic, constant pressure, constant volume)
+    - Plots a process on the T-S diagram (isenthalpic, isentropic, constant pressure, constant volume)
 3. Pressure-Enthalpy plotting of various fluids
-    a.
-Refrigerants
+    - Refrigerants
-    b.
-Water/Steam
+    - Water/Steam
-    c.
-Plots a process on the P-h diagram (isenthalpic, isentropic, constant pressure, constant volume)
+    - Plots a process on the P-H diagram (isenthalpic, isentropic, constant pressure, constant volume)
 4. Pump Sizing
 5. Vacuum Pump Sizing
 6. Cooling Tower Sizing based on location
+7. Psychrometric chart plotting

 Areeb Ahmed | Mechanical Engineer